jgero/my-homepage/docs/environment_setup.md

 ## Development

-The development pod consists of the sapper development server.
-Currently using a pod may be overkill when I'm only running a single container inside it, but the idea is, that later when I maybe add a database or more services that need to communicate with each other, this is way faster to set up.
+The development pod consists of the sapper development server and the go application.
+Currently using a pod may seem like an overkill and cumbersome when I'm only running these simple containers that could run on their own, but the idea is, that later when I maybe add a database or more services that need to communicate with each other, this is way faster to set up.

 ### Starting the containers manually